NFPA 25: Guide to Testing and Inspecting Fire Sprinkler Systems

 Preventing Loss with Testing and Inspection of Fire Sprinkler Systems

-Any sprinkler that shows signs of leakage, corrosion, physical damage, or loss of fluid is required to be replaced.
+Any sprinkler that shows signs of leakage, corrosion, physical damage, paint not applied by the original manufacturer, or loss of fluid is required to be replaced.
 Not having regular testing and inspection can leave your building entirely unprotected in the event of a fire.

 Partnering with a fire monitoring service ensures your fire sprinkler systems are routinely inspected and tested to ensure proper functionality at all times.